-A I didn't like most of the lessons - I was always bored, and I hated exams.
+A I didn't like most of my classes - I was always bored, and I hated exams.
 And the worst thing of all was PE.
 Where I went to school we used to play rugby.
-Ugh - it was torture.
+Ugh.
+It was torture.

-B Hoved primary school, but I didn't really like secondary school.
+B I loved elementary school, but I didn't really like high school.

-Presenter Why not?
+Host Why not?

-B Well the school was very big and it was sort of cold and impersonal.
+B Well, my high school was very big and it was sort of cold and impersonal.
 It took me a very long time before I felt at home there.
 And I'm not really very academic, but the school was.
 We used to get loads of homework which I hated.

-C Er, yes, I did
+C Uh, yes, I did.

-Presenter Why?
+Host Why?

 C I was very curious about everything when I was little, so I liked school because I learned about new things.
-And of course I used to see my friends every day.
-The other thing I loved was the library - my school had a fantastic library - I even used to stay on there after class just to read.
-Oh dear, I sound very goody-goody, but it's true!
+And of course, I used to see my friends every day.
+The other thing I loved was the library - my school had an amazing library - I even used to stay there after class just to read.
+Oh boy, I sound so goody-goody, but it's true!